6 steps to own your content

 Custom domains

 GitHub Pages allows to publish your website at a custom domain.
 I did not cover this topic because the setup depends on your domain provider.
-But I would still like to direct you to this page of the GitHub documentation for more details.

 Conclusions